 Although BID internships are unpaid, parking is provided, the experience is rewarding and the potential contacts made invaluable.
 Interns play an important part working side by side expert staff.
 Working in downtown Albany, gives interns an exciting urban work environment and the ability to meet and network with a variety of business leaders.
 Many interns have graduated and taken positions in commercial real estate, technology, marketing and various other industries.
-Over the past several years, the BID has had interns from SUNY at Albany, The College of Saint Rose, Siena College, Syracuse as well as other local, regional and national colleges and universities.
+Over the past several years, the BID has had interns from SUNY at Albany, The College of Saint Rose, Siena College, Syracuse as well as other local, regional and national trade schools, colleges and universities.
 Working with the college or University, the BID can provide feedback that will result in internships credit based on the school’s guidelines.
 Credit is required for all BID Internships.

 General Requirements :